 FA-SDR-TRX part #1 – Systems View

-The FA-SDR-TRX is an allband low cost software defined radio.
-The FA-SDR-TRX was created by Harald DL2EWN an described in an article series in the German Ham Radio Magazine Funkamateur.
-After the big success of the single band kits like Softrock, SDR4080 or Genesis, the FA-SDR-TRX is the next step in the evolution of SDR kits.
-Thanks to the support of Harald I'm able to provide a detailed description of the concept behind FA-SDR-TRX.
+The FA-SDR-TRX is an all-band low-cost software defined radio.
+The FA-SDR-TRX was created by Harald DL2EWN and described in an article series in the German Ham Radio Magazine Funkamateur.
+After the big success of the single band kits like Softrock, SDR4080, or Genesis, the FA-SDR-TRX is the next step in the evolution of SDR kits.
+Thanks to the support of Harald I’m able to provide a detailed description of the concept behind FA-SDR-TRX.